qmk/qmk_firmware/keyboards/planck/rev7/readme.md

 ## Encoders

-Encoders much have matching pulse & detent resolutions (e.g. 24/24) for the scanning to work properly.
+Encoders must have matching pulse & detent resolutions (e.g. 24/24) for the scanning to work properly.
 Multiple encoders can be used at the same time, and are zero-indexed (compared to being one-indexed on the PCB's silkscreen) in the `encoder_update_user(index, clockwise)` function:

 ```
 ,-----------------------------------------------------------------------------------.